 During the 1980’s and 1990’s, Heaney’s international reputation grew, leading him to teach at Harvard University for four months every year.
 He travelled around the world, delivering lectures, taking part in activities such as festivals and summer schools, and giving readings.

-Seamus Heaney sadly passed away on 30 August 2013 at the age of 74, following a very short illness, after suffering a fall outside a restaurant in Dublin.
+Seamus Heaney passed away on 30 August 2013 at the age of 74, following a very short illness.

 We remember and celebrate Seamus Heaney with some of his most famous quotes throughout his life –